keziah55/detectorbank-gui/docs/installation.md

 ### Make executable and desktop files

-The detectorbank-gui source also contains a [detectorbank-gui script](https://github.com/keziah55/detectorbank-gui/blob/main/detectorbank-gui).
+The detectorbank-gui source also contains a [main.py script](https://github.com/keziah55/detectorbank-gui/blob/main/main.py).
 Copy this to somewhere in your `$PATH`.
+You may want to rename it `detectorbank-gui`.

 The git repo conatins a [.desktop template](https://github.com/keziah55/detectorbank-gui/blob/main/detectorbank-gui.desktop.template) file.
-If you want DetectorBank GUI to appear in your application launcher, you can change the entry for `Icon` to detectorbank-gui/images/icon.png and save this to a suitable location (without '.template'), e.g. ~/.local/share/applications/detectorbank-gui.desktop
+If you want DetectorBank GUI to appear in your application launcher, you can change the entry for `Icon` to detectorbank-gui/images/icon.png and save this to a suitable location (without '.template'), e.g. ~/.local/share/applications/detectorbank-gui.desktop.
+You'll also need to set the `Exec` entry to whatever you called the script in the step above.